cverluise/patentcity/docs/DD_ANNOTATION_GUIDELINES.md

 #### Information display

-In this new format, relevant information are given in slots associated with a number.
+In this new format, relevant information is given in slots associated with a number.

 For instance, the number 51 announces the (CPC) international technological class of the invention.
 The number 54 gives the title of the invention.